-BeiGene Biologics is developing a new biologics manufacturing facility in Guangzhou in the Guangdong province of China.
+BeiGene Biologics, a joint venture (JV) of BeiGene Hong Kong and Guangzhou GET Technology Development, is developing a biologics manufacturing facility in Guangzhou in China’s Guangdong province.

-Construction of the facility was initiated in October 2017 and the first phase is expected to be completed and operational in 2019.
-The new facility will promote high-quality, large-scale manufacturing to increase biologics production and meet the growing demand for BeiGene’s products in the Chinese and global markets.
+Construction of the facility began in October 2017, and the first phase is expected to be completed and operational in 2019.
+The facility will promote high-quality, large-scale manufacturing to increase biologics production and meet the growing demand for BeiGene’s products in the Chinese and global markets.

-BeiGene’s biologics manufacturing facility will be located in Sino-Singapore Guangzhou Knowledge City (SSGKC) in GDD in Guangzhou.
-GDD is one of the initial 14 national economic and technological development zones that were approved by the state council in 1984.
+BeiGene’s biologics manufacturing facility will be located in Sino-Singapore Guangzhou Knowledge City (SSGKC) in GDD, Guangzhou.
+GDD is one of the initial 14 national economic and technological development zones approved by the state council in 1984.

-The new facility is expected to enhance the development of the biotechnology industry in the region while promoting its economic growth.
+The BeiGene facility is expected to enhance the development of the biotechnology industry in the region while promoting its economic growth.

-The new biologics facility will be a 24,000l commercial-scale facility developed on a 100,000m² site.
-It will use GE’s KuBio™ FlexFactory pre-fabricated manufacturing line to manufacture biologics.
+The biologics facility will be a 24,000l commercial-scale facility developed on a 100,000m² site.
+It will use GE’s KuBio™ FlexFactory prefabricated manufacturing line to manufacture biologics.

-The new facility will use genetically modified cell line co-developed and licensed from Boehringer Ingelheim as the core raw material for manufacturing biologics.
+The facility will use a genetically modified cell line co-developed and licensed from Boehringer Ingelheim as the core raw material for manufacturing biologics.

-BeiGene Biologics will contribute RMB200m ($30m) and GET will contribute RMB1bn ($150m) for the development of the biologics manufacturing facility.
+BeiGene Biologics will contribute CNY200m ($30m) for the development of the biologics manufacturing facility, while GET will contribute RMB1bn ($150m).
 GET’s contribution includes cash in equity investment of BeiGene Biologics and a shareholder loan, which may be converted into equity of the JV.

-The company has also borrowed RMB1bn ($150m) from a commercial bank for the construction and operation of the facility.
+The company has also borrowed CNY1bn ($150m) from a commercial bank for the facility’s construction and operation.

-In addition, the Guangzhou government will provide support in the form of funding and providing the right business environment for the development and operation of the facility.
+The Guangzhou government also will provide support in the form of funding and providing the correct business environment for the facility’s development and operation.

-BeiGene awarded the procurement and construction contract to Cockram, while PM Group is responsible for providing site master planning and engineering design services.
+BeiGene awarded the procurement and construction contract to Australian construction firm Cockram.
+Ireland-based consultant PM Group is responsible for providing site master planning and engineering design services for the facility.